-- (iii) details of the proposed ongoing management of fuel loads across the project area through grazing or mechanical means, including the asset protection zone - (b) a safety and emergency management plan for the construction and operational phases.
-The safety and emergency management plan is to include: - (i) evacuation plans - (ii) safety management plans and emergency response procedures in consultation with the state and regional emergency service providers (including Queensland Fire and Emergency Services) and provide an adequate level of training to staff who will be tasked with emergency management activities. - 15.217 Describe how the achievement of the hazards, health and safety objectives would be monitored, audited and reported, and how corrective/preventative actions would be managed. - 15.218 Detail any consultation undertaken with the relevant state, district and local emergency response authorities and organisations, including the Local Disaster Management Group.
+- (a) a bushfire management plan, certified by a suitably qualified person, in consultation with the Queensland Fire and Emergency Services, for the construction and operational phases.
+The bushfire management plan is to include: - (i) a bushfire hazard analysis - (ii) mitigation strategies to achieve the relevant development outcomes in Part E of the State Planning Policy Natural Hazards, Risk and Resilience - (iii) details of the proposed ongoing management of fuel loads across the project area through grazing or mechanical means, including the asset protection zone - (b) a safety and emergency management plan for the construction and operational phases.
+The safety and emergency management plan is to include: - (i) evacuation plans - (ii) safety management plans and emergency response procedures in consultation with the state and regional emergency service providers (including Queensland Fire and Emergency Services) and provide an adequate level of training to staff who will be tasked with emergency management activities. - 15.234 Describe how the achievement of the hazards, health and safety objectives would be monitored, audited and reported, and how corrective/preventative actions would be managed. - 15.235 Detail any consultation undertaken with the relevant state, district and local emergency response authorities and organisations, including the Local Disaster Management Group and how outcomes of the consultation has been included in the impact analysis and planning.

-Flooding and regulated structures
+Flooding and regulated dams